oixild/oixild/README.md

 <h2>About Me</h2>

-Greetings! 👋 I'm David Sabater Real, a passionate 20-year-old student at 42 Barcelona.
+Greetings! 👋 I'm David Sabater Real, a passionate 20-year-old.
 Although I recently started my journey into the programming realm, I've discovered a burning passion for this fascinating universe.
 My lifelong love for video games inspires me to embark on the thrilling path of development.
 Join me as I merge my passion for gaming with code to create unique experiences! 🎮💻✨

 <h2>Languages ​​and Technologies💻</h2>